peterwilliams97/twitter_bot/README.md

 to determine from the text of a tweet alone if the tweeter has suffered a paper cut.

-The Twitter-bot also gratuitouslty ests the acccuracy of its predictions by replying to those tweets it has determined to be from paper cut sufferers with a [sympathetic message](https://github.com/peterwilliams97/twitter_bot/blob/master/do_twitter.py#L27-29).
+This Twitter-bot also gratuitouslty tested the acccuracy of its predictions for a while by replying to those tweets it has determined to be from paper cut sufferers with a [sympathetic message](https://github.com/peterwilliams97/twitter_bot/blob/master/do_twitter.py#L27-29).

 How it Works
 ------------
-The are 3 main programs
+There are 3 main programs

-* [do_twitter.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_twitter.py) Monitors and replies to tweets on Twitter
+* [do_twitter.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_twitter.py) Monitors and replies to tweets on Twitter.
-* [do_label.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_label.py) Used to labels tweets as indicating tweeter has a papercut
+* [do_label.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_label.py) Used to labels tweets as being about papercuts or not.
 * [do_classify.py](https://github.com/peterwilliams97/twitter_bot/blob/master/do_classify.py) Builds a tweet classification model from labelled tweets and evaluates it.

 After [installing](https://github.com/peterwilliams97/twitter_bot/blob/master/INSTALL.md) this code you can build a working twitter-bot by